 05 of 36

-Bleeding heart and its relative, Dutchman's Britches, contain alkaloid toxins similar to the ones contained in poppies.
+Bleeding heart and its relative, Dutchman's Britches, contain alkaloid toxins similar to those contained in poppies.
 All parts of the plant are poisonous if ingested, and they can cause skin irritation in some people.

 06 of 36